 [21] O.M.
 Conde, F. Saez de Adana, and M.F.
-Cátedra, "A Comparison Between Two High-Frequency Techniques Applied to the Analysis of On-Board Antennas," Microwave & Optical Technology Letters, Vol. 36, no 5, pp. 415-417, March 2003.
+Cátedra, "A Comparison Between Two High-Frequency Techniques Applied to the Analysis of On-Board Antennas," Microwave & Optical Technology Letters, Vol. 36, n° 5, pp. 415-417, March 2003.

 Francisco Saez de Adana was born in Santander, Spain, in 1972.
-He received the BS, MS and PhD. degrees in Telecommunications Engineering from the University of Cantabria, Spain, in 1994, 1996 and 2000, respectively.
-Since 1998 he works at the University of Alcalá, first as assistant professor and since 2002 as
+He received the BS, MS and PhD. degrees in Telecommunications Engineering from the University of

+Cantabria, Spain, in 1994, 1996 and 2000, respectively.
+Since 1998 he works at the University of Alcalá, first as assistant professor and since 2002 as professor.
+He has worked as faculty research at Arizona State University from March 2003 to August 2003.
-2003.

 He has participated in more than forty research projects with Spanish, European, American and Japanese companies and universities, related with analysis of on board antennas, radio propagation in mobile communication, RCS computation, etc. He has directed two Ph.
 D. Dissertations, has published thirteen papers in referred journals and more than 30 conference contributions at international symposia.
 His research interests are in areas of high-frequency methods in electromagnetic radiation and scattering, on-board antennas analysis, radio propagation on mobile communications and ray-tracing acceleration techniques.